Emotional Life of Men

 Emotional intelligence is the ability to perceive emotions, to access and generate emotions so as to assist thought, to understand emotions and emotional knowledge, and to reflectively regulate emotions so as to promote emotional and intellectual growth”.~ Salavoy and Mayer (1997).

 In the book, The New Male Sexuality, author Bernie Zilbergeld, Ph.D. writes that vulnerable emotions threaten male masculinity.
-He states that any emotions that suggest weakness strikes at the core of what it means to be masculine.
-He writes:
+He states that any emotions that suggest weakness strike at the core of what it means to be masculine.

-The lack of emotional expression or misdirected expressions lead couples into an intimacy crisis.
+The lack of emotional expression or misdirected expressions leads couples into an intimacy crisis.
 Two nights ago, in a simple exchange, my boys demonstrated what an intimate conversation can look like.
 This includes:

 - Emotional awareness (know what you feel)

 - My 4yo felt love for his brother

 - Unprompted, he said, “Sebastian, I love you”

 - Permission to receive expression of emotion